Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 * Starting with this one I had contact with Indigo and Richard on how to go about doing this.
 I was already expecting to have to do something with figma.
 I barely have any experience with it, so I got pointed to something Indigo had already made.
 That gave me a good base and would let me explore figma a little.
 After starting the first thing I did was go back to an earlier user story I did which was about the components for our web app.
 Then too I looked at some login pages through Google image search.
 After deciding on a lay-out, I went to work in Figma.
 I looked up a mini tutorial on YouTube: `https://www.youtube.com/watch?v=7TF2ZmtkZz0` this quickly helped me with where to find certain things.
 That way I constructed the login page fairly quickly.

+#223 As a student, I want to learn more about docker, so that I can setup a script which will run the web app locally.

 ## Journal

 ### 5/7/2025